Skip to main content

 Call the increment() function:

-nil wallet send-message COUNTER_ADDRESS increment --abi path/to/Counter.abi
+nil smart-account send-transaction COUNTER_ADDRESS increment --abi path/to/Counter.abi

 Retrieve the result: